zaphosting/docs/docs/vserver-windows-foundry.md

 ## Installation

 After the installation, you should be able to execute commands within the **steamcmd.exe** command prompt that you ran before.
-You need to login prior to being able to do anything, through the **anonymous** user, by using the command: `login anonymous`
+You need to log in prior to being able to do anything, through the **anonymous** user, by using the command: `login anonymous`

 Once logged in, you can now begin downloading the files.